akashgreninja/questdb.io/docs/operations/advanced-capacity-planning.md

 [Symbol capacity](/docs/concept/symbol#usage-of-symbols) should be the same or slightly larger than the count of distinct symbol values.

-Undersized symbol columns slows down query performance.
+Undersized symbol columns slow down query performance.
 Similarly, there is a performance impact when symbol is not used for its designed way, most commonly assigning `symbol` to columns with too many distinct values.
 It is crucial to choose a suitable [data type](/docs/reference/sql/datatypes/) based on the nature of the dataset.

 ### Index